cloudControl/documentation/Guides/NodeJS/Express.md

 # Deploying an Express  Application

 ## Introduction
-This example demonstrates how to build a simple cloudControl Express app with a [MongoDB].
-Express is the Node.js web framework, and MongoDB is the backend database.
+This example demonstrates how to build a simple cloudControl Express app.
+The app uses Express, which is a Node.js web framework, and MongoDB as the backend database.

 ## Prerequisites
 Before we get started, you need to get access to the app code in Github.